liz4rdcom/umpack-express/README.md

     { code: 804, message: 'invalid phone number' }
     { code: 805, message: 'invalid device token' }
     { code: 806, message: 'access is denied for your device' }
+    { code: 807, message: 'devices control is not supported' }
 ```

 ### Use Authorization Middleware